-Established in 1994, La Serenissima is recognised as the UK’s leading exponent of the music of eighteenth-century Venice and connected composers.
-Uniquely, the group’s entire repertoire is edited from manuscript or contemporary sources, and it has been praised for its ‘glorious and all-too-rare ability to make one’s pulse race afresh with every new project’ (Gramophone Magazine).
+La Serenissima is recognised as the UK’s leading exponent of the music of eighteenth-century Venice and connected composers.
+Uniquely, the group’s entire repertoire is edited from source material, and it has been praised for its ‘glorious and all-too-rare ability to make one’s pulse race afresh with every new project’ (Gramophone).
 La Serenissima has become synonymous with virtuosity, dynamism and accessibility, uncovering a plethora of new repertoire and making it available to all through live performance, high calibre recording work, education and outreach initiatives.

-La Serenissima is proud to have the backing of its Honorary Patron, His Excellency The Italian Ambassador to London.
-For details of all future projects and performances, please follow the group on Twitter @LaSerenissimaUK or on Facebook, and sign up to the newsletter at www.laserenissima.co.uk
+La Serenissima is proud to have as its Honorary Patron, His Excellency The Italian Ambassador to the UK.